maestroh1git/telegram-dr-ada/README.md

     We use environment variables to store sensitive information.

-    Rename the `botfather.env.example` file to `botfather.env` and fill in your OpenAI API key and Telegram token.
+    Create or rename the `botfather.env.example` file to `botfather.env` and fill in your OpenAI API key and Telegram token.

     ```
     TELEGRAM_TOKEN=<your-telegram-bot-token>